 When people open your dashboard, they see data as the person that you specified.

 If you don’t want to create a dashboard, but just want to add a chart to your report, then report charts may be right for you.
 Report charts allow you to place a single chart right at the top of your report, so that when you view the report, you can see the chart and the report results in one view.

 - From the Reports tab, open the report you made earlier, Leads by Lead Source.

 - A chart may already appear at the top of your report.
-You can show or hide the chart by clicking the chart icon ().
+If not, click the chart icon .
+You can show or hide the chart at any time by clicking the icon.